 The seat was notably narrower than my Cornish mate’s Transalp; there’s no getting round it: fat, middle-aged backsides need a perch to match.
 But at least it doesn’t have the step of the Tenere and so enables shuffling fore and aft as the discomfort increases.
 Suspension is supposed to be more basic than the dirt-oriented 800, so time will tell if what felt like ‘firm’ equates to ‘harsh’, but it’s sure better than too soft.
 I haven’t meddled with the shock settings yet.

 Why the 650, anyway?

-I’m going through a ‘mid-weight twins are the best all-rounders’ phase at the moment, and now they’ve had their teething problems sorted, I believe the ‘650’ beginners’/women’s version of is the best of the two F-GSs.
-I speculated as much in the next AMH, although it’s a coincidence that the book has an F-GS (don’t know which) on the front cover.
+I’m going through a ‘mid-weight twins are the best all-rounders’ phase, and now they’ve had their teething problems sorted, I believe the ‘650’ is the better of the two F-GSs.
+I speculated as much in the AMH, although the book has an F800GS on the cover.

-BMW Motorrad did suggest I might like a new Sertao for Morocco job, but I believe that bike has little to prove out there.
-Overall, I prefer the smoothness (unsnatchiness) of a twin and as for weight, there’s less than 10 kilos in it while you get a lot more smooth power and as-good economy.
+BMW Motorrad did suggest I might like a new Sertao for the Morocco job, but I believe that bike has little to prove.
+Overall, I prefer the lack of snatchiness of a twin and as for weight, there’s less than 10 kilos in it while you get a lot more smooth power and nearly as-good economy.
 With enough protection, moderate speeds and alternative tyres, the 650 should be fine on dirt roads.